 FTP and FTPS connections primarily consist of two types of connections: the control connection and the data connection.
 These connections are initialized by the client and are vital for data transfer.

 The Control Connection

-- Port 21 is considered the default control connection port for FTP connections
+- TCP Port 21 is the default control connection port for FTP, often called FTP port 21.

-- Port 990 is the accepted default control connection port for FTPS
+- Port 990 is the default control connection port for FTPS.

 The Data Connection

 The data connection is the pathway through which the FTP server exchanges file listings (like directory listings in ASCII format) and transfers files.
 This is where the FTP client instructs the server to send a file listing or transfer a file.

 - Port 20 is the most common data connection port for FTP.